isomerpages/nlb-discovereads/index.md

           url: /services/programmes/teenstakeover
   - infopic:
       title: A Book A Day
-      description: "Read a book a day with your child and stand to win a collection of children’s books in a lucky draw!
-Terms and conditions apply. "
+      description: Read a book a day with your child and stand to win a collection of children's books in a lucky draw!
+Terms and conditions apple.
+For children aged 0 to 6.
       button: Find out more!
       url: /events/a-book-a-day/participation/
       image: /images/homepage/abad_main_homepage.png